Alegres/awstraining-serverless-hands-on/README.md

 Our REST API will be built on **API Gateway:**
 * API Gateway is a fully managed service for creating, publishing and managing REST, HTTP, and WebSocket APIs at scale.
 * It handles request routing, throttling, authentication, authorization, and integrates natively with services like Lambda to expose serverless backends.
+* Basically, we will define our API in this service and later attach Lambdas to **react to our HTTP requests.**

 We will integrate our API endpoints with **Lambdas:**
 * AWS Lambda is a serverless compute service that runs functions in response to events without provisioning or managing servers.
+* It automatically scales based on request volume and charges only for execution time, with strong event integrations across AWS (S3, DynamoDB, SQS, API Gateway, etc.).
-Basically - you provide a code, but do not care about any servers.
+* Basically - you provide a code, but do not care about any servers.
 The code can be written in multiple languages, including Python and Javascript.
-* It automatically scales based on request volume and charges only for execution time, with strong event integrations across AWS (S3, DynamoDB, SQS, API Gateway, etc.).

 We will send messages to **SNS:**
 * SNS is a fully managed pub/sub messaging service that pushes messages to subscribers through protocols like SQS, Lambda, HTTP(S), SMS, or email.